OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

 A key focus of the grant has been to modernize and improve the GRASS GIS software infrastructure.

-Together with other contributors, we have addressed many **code quality and security issues** in Python, C and C++ code that were reported by Flake8, Coverity Scan, and Cppcheck.
+**Code quality:** Together with other contributors, we have addressed many code quality and security issues in Python, C and C++ code that were reported by Flake8, Coverity Scan, and Cppcheck.
 Resolving these issues will enable us to apply more strict automated checks on new code contributions, resulting in easier maintenance and high quality code.
 Several reviewers, not supported by the NSF POSE project, played crucial roles in reviewing the pull requests.
 Given GRASS's large code base, this work will continue into the year ahead to tackle as many issues as we can.

-Thanks to the efforts of Huidae Cho, his team and several GRASS community members, we are close to introducing [CMake build](https://github.com/OSGeo/grass/pull/3621).
-CMake, a modern system for building code, will simplify building GRASS GIS with other projects and will make build system maintenance easier. **Recipe for conda**, a popular package manager for Python and R, is also on the way, bringing easier distribution of GRASS GIS to researchers and data scientists.
+**Distribution:** Thanks to the efforts of Huidae Cho, his team and several GRASS community members, we are close to introducing [CMake build](https://github.com/OSGeo/grass/pull/3621).
+CMake, a modern system for building code, will simplify building GRASS GIS with other projects and will make build system maintenance easier.
+Recipe for conda, a popular package manager for Python and R, is also on the way, bringing easier distribution of GRASS GIS to researchers and data scientists.